samuellapointe/HomeBot/README.md

 HomeBot
 =======

-Trying to make a python bot for minecraft
+Trying to make a python bot for minecraft to replace the /home and /sethome features